• Skip to main content

 Instructions

-• In a large bowl, thoroughly mix the egg whites, sugar, and vanilla by hand until the sugar has fully dissolved.
+• In a large mixing bowl, thoroughly mix the egg whites, sugar, and vanilla by hand until the sugar has fully dissolved.
 You don't need to beat the egg whites until they're stiff.
 Simply combine everything well by hand for 2-3 minutes.

 2 cups desiccated coconut

-• Bake the Kokosmakronen for 12-15 minutes until they're golden brown.
+• Bake the macaroons for 12-15 minutes until they're golden brown.
+Let them cool slightly on the tray before transferring them to a wire rack.

 100 g milk chocolate